ring-lang/ring/marketing/pwct/README.md

 2. Adding Colors & Customization to the Steps Tree

-2. Improving a domain-specific language that are used for developing the components
+3. Improving a domain-specific language that are used for developing the components

-3. Supporting more programming languages in the code generation layer
+4. Supporting more programming languages in the code generation layer

-* Article (PWCT For C#) : https://www.codeproject.com/Articles/113731/Using-C-NET-through-Programming-Without-Coding-Tec

-* Article (PWCT For Python) : https://www.codeproject.com/Articles/693408/Using-Python-inside-Programming-Without-Coding-Tec

-4. Adding the Time Dimension
+5. Adding the Time Dimension

-4.1 Move to a point in the past and run the program
+5.1 Move to a point in the past and run the program

-4.2 Play programs as movies to learn how to create a program step by step
+5.2 Play programs as movies to learn how to create a program step by step

 These updates were enough to attract hundered thousands of developers.